distrochooser/distrochooser/CONTRIBUTING.md

 # Contributing to the code 💻

-Basically, the distrochooser project splits into two modules, the frontend (`viisi`, which is a Nuxt.js project) and the backend (`backend`, wich is a Django project).
+Basically, the distrochooser project splits into two modules, the frontend (`viisi`, which is a Nuxt.js project) and the backend (`backend`, which is a Django project).

 - 📦 Please use yarn while working with the frontend
 - 🐍 The backend is Python3 only